sergioafanou/smart-cv/_posts/2021-04-04-6-things-we-want-to-see-from-the-asus-zenfone-8-series.md

 ---
-title : 6 things we want to see from the Asus Zenfone 8 series
+title : "6 things we want to see from the Asus Zenfone 8 series"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/asus-zenfone-8-1213452/